Healthcare Marketing: Categories & Keywords

 Additional categories can be added too.
 You can add as many as you like, but target about five.
 Note that categories are hierarchical in Google’s backend.
 We don’t have a published list of the hierarchy, but you can imagine it looks something like:

 Doctor > Surgeon > Orthopedic Surgeon > Hand Surgeon

 So, all hand surgeons get the other categories in the hierarchy automatically added to Google’s backend.
 While it doesn’t mean you’ll automatically be found for the search [Doctor] if you’re a hand surgeon, be reassured that specific categories are sufficient to capture the broad ones.
-The more specific you are in your category selection, the more likely Google with send you qualified traffic for your speciality.
-Be aware that adding categories that span different hierarchies is fine, but if they are vastly different fields, this may confuse Google and you may not show up for either (e.g., being a Neurosurgeon and an Arborist and Tree Surgeon isn’t going to help your online marketing for just [surgeon]).
+The more specific you are in your category selection, the more likely Google with send you qualified traffic for your specialty.
+Be aware that adding categories that span different hierarchies is fine, but if they are vastly different fields, this may confuse Google and you may not show up for either (e.g., being a Neurosurgeon and an Arborist and Tree Surgeon isn’t going to help your online marketing for just [Surgeon]).

 Ultimately, you’ll want to your primary category to be specific and additional categories to be comprehensive.
 If you feel you have to choose among categories, try for categories you suspect would be lower in the hierarchy, capturing the broader ones automatically.

 Attributes attempt to answer the questions This business has or This business does.
 There are different types attributes, including Accessibility, Amenities, Offerings, and Planning.
 The types of attributes available depend on the categories attached to your listings.
 Most locations include restroom information while healthcare marketers are given the option to select Accepts new patients and dental practices can include Teeth whitening.